What does delisting mean?

 What can clients do if a stock that they hold is delisted?

 Unfortunately, clients cannot do anything unless the company lists again or announces an exit offer.
-To learn more, see What to do if I missed applying for a delisting?
+To learn more, see What should be done if someone missed applying for a delisting?
 Investments in delisted stocks should be considered a loss or be written off completely unless a client can find someone to buy the stock through an off-market transaction.
-To learn more, see How to transfer shares?
+To learn more, see What are the different ways to transfer shares from a Zerodha demat account to another demat account?

 What if a client misses tendering the shares in the delisting window?